Towards 6D Little String Theory of Particles: Six dimensional theories

 \section{Six dimensional theories}

-The 6D LST (subsection \ref{lst}) is UV complete but without gravity, which is not important here anyhow.
+The framework of section \ref{kinetic} is little string theory (the name was given in \cite{LMS}).
+It is obtained as an effective theory of parallel and overlapping NS 5-branes with 16 supercharges in the limit when gravity decouples in type IIA or type IIB string theory.
+The 6D LST (subsection \ref{lst}) is UV complete.
 The supersymmeric gravity (SUGRA) (subsection \ref{tensormultiplets}) is not UV complete with matter \cite{deser.stelle.kay:1977, ricc.sagn:1998}.
 Using holographic duality we can introduce approximate gravity to LST (in subsection \ref{holodual}).